 - increased hospital costs (including doctors’ charges);

-- an increase in medical equipment and changing technology;
+- an increase in cost of medical equipment and changing technology;

 - the growing number of complex and expensive procedures available in private hospitals; and